strategicdata/pmhc-mds-spec/doc/include/definitions.rst

 :Domain:
   :1: Individual client
   :2: Client group
+  :3: Other health professional or service provider
-  :3: Family / Client Support Network
+  :4: Family / Client Support Network
-  :4: Other
+  :5: Other
   :9: Not stated
 :Notes:
-  ***Coding categories for this item are under review and to be finalised pending PHN feedback***

-  1	Individual
+  1 - Individual
     Code applies for Service Contacts delivered individually to a single client without third party participants.

-  2	Client group
+  2 - Client group
     Code applies for Service Contacts delivered on a group basis to two or more clients.

+  3 - Other health professional or service provider
+    Code applies for Service Contacts that involve another health professional or service provider, with or without the participation of the client.

-  3	Family / Client Support Network
+  4 - Family / Client Support Network
     Code applies to Service Contacts delivered to the family/social support persons of the client, with or without the participation of the client.

-  4	Other
+  5 - Other
     Code applies to Service Contacts delivered to other third parties, with or without the participation of the client.